SystemsApproach/sdn/uses.rst

 attack surface and the impact of attacks spreading throughout an enterprise or data center.

+.. sidebar:: Bringing SDN to life

+	As we saw in Chapter 1, the ideas behind SDN had been in the works for years, but there were two related events that, looking back, had a significant impact in bringing the concept of programmable networks from theory to practice.
+First was the 2007 founding of the commercial startup Nicira Networks.
+Nicira was founded by three of the acknowledged pioneers of SDN: Martin Casado, Scott Shenker, and Nick McKeown.
+While Nicira was founded to make commercial use of SDN, as with many startups, it took a while to find the ideal product for the marketplace.
+In the end, it was Network Virtualization that became the industry's first successful application of SDN.
+Nicira's network virtualization platform first shipped in 2011, establishing the category and ultimately paving the way for VMware's acquisition of the company and subsequent development of VMware NSX.

+	At around the same time, McKeown and Shenker also created three non-profit organizations to catalyze the SDN transformation across the networking industry: the Open Networking Foundation (ONF) took on responsibility for advancing the cause of network disaggregation, including development of the OpenFlow standard; the Open Networking Laboratory (ON.Lab) was created to produce open source SDN-based solutions and platforms; and the Open Networking Summit (ONS) was created as a conference platform to bring together academics and practitioners interested in SDN.
+In 2018, ONF and ON.Lab merged, and the combined organization has focused on building the open source software that is highlighted throughout this book.

+        Of course there have been many other startups, conferences, and consortia that have driven the development of SDN to where it is today, and the effects of their work can be seen throughout this chapter.

 It's worth noting that to create virtual networks as we have described, it is necessary to encapsulate packets from the virtual networks in a way that lets them traverse the underlying physical